Q: What is the anticipated development timeline for Phase 2?

 Q: Given that there are a few rentals in Phase 1 and there has been some discussion of including some in Phase 2, what is Heartwood's policy regarding renters being fully participating community members?

 A: Before we built Phase 1, we made a big road trip to other cohousing communities to learn what was working for them and what they wished they had done differently.
 One of the things that one community in particular was not happy about was the large number of renters who did not participate in the community and only lived there for convenience.
 We decided that we didn’t want that.
-Everyone living at Heartwood is expected to be a fully participating member.
+We want lots of renters, but we want everyone living at Heartwood to be a fully participating member.
 The rights and responsibilities extended to members, whether owners or renters, are identical (except for some rarely invoked voting procedures detailed in the HOA covenants).
-Please check out our Membership agreement for full details.
+Please check out our Membership Agreement for full details.

 Q: Where does Heartwood get its water and will there be enough to serve Phase 2?